openreadersbibles/docs.openreadersbibles.org/docs/frequency-thresholds.md

 # Frequency Thresholds
-> tl;dr
->
-> For the New Testament, it is recommended to gloss words that occur fewer than 30 times.
-For the Old Testament, it is recommended to gloss words that occur fewer than 50 times.
+*tl;dr: For the New Testament, it is recommended to gloss words that occur fewer than 30 times.
+For the Old Testament, it is recommended to gloss words that occur fewer than 50 times.*

 A preliminary: In this section, when we talk about a “word” we are talking about the word you would find in the dictionary.
 For instance *logos* is one Greek word—even though it has different forms for nominative, accusative, and so forth.
 (And even though *logos* occurs 330 times in the New Testament, it still just counts as one word.)